Are you a veteran looking to start your own business? Here are several tools you can use to get started.

 1. Matthew "Griff" Griffen, Combat Flip Flops

 Matthew Griffen served in Afghanistan and Iraq as an Army Ranger for five years.
-While deployed, he witnessed poverty due to a lack of education and employment, but he saw entrepreneurs working to make a change in their community.
+While deployed, he witnessed poverty due to a lack of education and employment, but he saw entrepreneurs working to make changes in their communities.
 Griffen wanted to help them.
-In a combat boot shop in Kabul, he noticed a boot sole with a flip flop thong and got the idea for Combat Flip Flops.
+In a combat-boot shop in Kabul, he noticed a boot sole with a flip-flop thong and got the idea for Combat Flip Flops.
 The company's goal is to make cool products in dangerous places to help people free themselves from poverty.
 Every product sold puts an Afghan girl in school for a day.
-Combat Flip Flops was recently selected to appear on "Shark Tank."
+Combat Flip Flops was even selected to appear on the ABC show "Shark Tank."

 2. Evan Hafer, Black Rifle Coffee Company